mhmdmrad/ARDUINO_OBSTACLE_AVOIDING_CAR/README.md

 3. If an obstacle is detected (<10 cm), the robot stops, rotates the servo motor to scan the surroundings, and determines a new direction.
 4. The robot moves backward slightly and turns left or right to avoid the obstacle.

-## Code:
+## Code & Circuit Diagram:
-Check out the Arduino code in the repository for full implementation.
+Check out the Arduino code and Circuit Diagram in the repository for full implementation.

 ## Future Improvements:
 - Adding **IR sensors** for better obstacle detection.